crystal-lang/crystal/_gitbook/syntax_and_semantics/macros/macro_methods.md

 # Macro methods

-Macro defs allow you to define a method for a class hierarchy and have that method be evaluated at the end of the type-inference phase, as a macro, where type information is known, for each concrete subtype.
+Macro defs allow you to define a method for a class hierarchy and have that method be evaluated at the end of the type-inference phase, as a macro, for that type and subtype.
 For example:

 ```crystal
 class Object